If you consistently overload your best people with “important projects,” three things might happen:

 You are the manager.
 On the team is Jack, who consistently turns his work in late.
-You decide, being the competent manager you are, to shift some of Jack’s workload to Leticia.
+Being the competent manager you are, you decide to shift some of Jack’s workload to Leticia.

-Leticia is you all-star high performer go-to person.
+Leticia is your all-star high performer go-to person.

-In your management wisdom, you decide to talk with Jack about underperforming, and get to know what is going on with Jack and Jack’s life, what he really values about his work.
+In your management wisdom, you decide to talk with Jack about underperforming and learn what is going on with Jack and Jack’s life and what he values about his work.

-You ask Jack, “How might we make this a better place to work? and what job do you really feel is right for you?”
+You ask Jack, “How might we make this a better workplace?
+What job do you feel is right for you?”
 He shares ALL his grand ideas.

-BTW: Leticia has walked past your office 5 times and is buried in her own work and now Jack’s work, Plus she and you have never spoken for more than 10 minutes.
+BTW: Leticia has walked past your office 5 times and is buried in her work and now Jack’s work; plus, she and you have never spoken for more than 10 minutes.

-What are you the manager doing for all the team members who come to work on time every day, complete their task on time, are consistently supportive of your goals and work?
+What are you, the manager doing for all the team members who come to work on time every day, complete their tasks on time, and consistently support your goals and work?

 Following your managerial behavior, they do not need anything; they do what they are supposed to do every day.